KCCC-TV

-KCCC-TV was a television station on ultra high frequency (UHF) channel 40 in Sacramento, California, United States.
+KCCC-TV (channel 40) was a television station in Sacramento, California, United States.
 Owned by the Capital City TV Corporation, KCCC-TV was Sacramento's first television outlet and broadcast from 1953 to 1957.
-However, the arrival of new very high frequency (VHF) stations, which unlike UHF outlets did not require special converters to tune on most television sets, limited the station's reach and programming.
+However, the arrival of new very high frequency (VHF) stations, which unlike ultra high frequency (UHF) outlets did not require special converters to tune on most television sets, limited the station's reach and programming.
 The station's demise was caused when Stockton's KOVR (channel 13) obtained the ABC affiliation by moving its transmitter; KCCC-TV's ownership then purchased a stake in KOVR and shut down channel 40.

 History

 Establishment

 In 1952, the Federal Communications Commission (FCC) lifted a four-year freeze on television station applications and made available 70 new channels in the ultra high frequency (UHF) band for television use.
 Two applications were received specifying channel 40 in Sacramento, from Maria Helen Alvarez—part-owner of KOTV in Tulsa, Oklahoma—and Sacramento Broadcasters, owner of station KXOA (1470 AM).
 However, Sacramento Broadcasters decided to return to the competition for VHF channel 3 instead.
 Another firm—the KAA-TV Corporation (changed to Cal Tel Corporation), backed by Ashley L. Robison and Frank Hurd—applied in October.
 The Alvarez and Cal Tel applications languished until Alvarez withdrew her proposal on July 1, 1953, because of new FCC rules limiting owners to five stations; she had applied for a total of six.
 After Cal Tel reimbursed her for $35,000 in expenses, an FCC hearing examiner recommended the award.

 Cal Tel had already leased the basement of the Sacramento Chamber of Commerce building for studios.
 However, plans changed over the course of the first half of 1953.
 With Sacramento businessman and liquor distributor Harry W. McCart, Robison and Hurd formed the Capital City TV Corporation, which broke ground on August 27 on studio facilities on Garden Highway in Sacramento.
 The group promised to have a test pattern on the air within a month, but construction delays caused by soil conditions on the site set the project back.
 While the station debuted in time to carry Game 1 of the 1953 World Series on September 30, the first day's telecasting was affected by a strike because the new station was not employing workers from several unions; projectionists refused to cross a two-man picket line.
 The dispute was cleared up the next day with the telecast of a local commercial program.